 As necessary as expansion gaps are, they don't look great, and that's where edging, sometimes referred to as beading or scotia, comes in.
 It's to hide the unsightly gap between your new laminate flooring and skirting boards or walls.

 Edging creates the perfect finish and can be colour-matched to your flooring.
-If you can't exactly duplicate the hue, or find one you like, going with white is always an option.
-Sometimes you'll be able to get free samples when you order your planks, so be sure and check.
+If you can't exactly duplicate the hue or find one you like, going with white is always an option.
+Sometimes, you'll be able to get free samples when you order your planks, so be sure to check.

 Repeat this process to fit the rest of your edging, making cuts where necessary and aiming for a snug fit.